It was a peace she didn't expect

 Then something rose up in her.
 The culmination of the past week's emotions were triggered, blasting through her.
 She raced out to the storage shed searching for empty boxes--she wanted to remove every trace of Jaegar from her house.
 With embittered indifference, she ran upstairs to the bathroom with a box throwing in his shaving lotions and his extra shaver.
 Next went his shampoo and gels as plastic bottles clunked together.
 She felt alive with indignation.
 She dropped in his favorite colognes one after another until they shared broken glass and fragrances, spicy and citrus mingling with woodsy.
 She taped up the box then dragged it downstairs placing it on the front porch.
 Next she ran into the bedroom and began emptying the drawers of what he hadn't taken.

 New life flowed through her as thoughts sprang forth teasing and taunting.
-She ran downstairs and opened a bottle of Riesling and went back upstairs with more boxes, throwing in his woven silk ties, jeans, the suits he'd left behind, as well as his silk and cotton shirts.
-She even considered pouring wine over the contents of the box but took a long, cool drink instead, delighting in the mellow sweetness as it tingled down her throat.
-When she pulled his leather motorcycle jacket and chaps out, she brought them to her face inhaling the soft muskiness mingled with the sweat of his manliness and the spiciness of his cologne.
-The suppleness of the leather seemed an odd contrast to the somberness of her heart.
-An insurmountable loneliness swept over her as she dropped them into the box.
+She ran downstairs and opened a bottle of Pinot Noir and went back upstairs with more boxes, throwing in his woven silk ties, jeans, the suits he'd left behind, as well as his silk and cotton shirts.
+She even considered pouring wine over the contents of the box but, changed her mind & then took a sip allowing the subtle fruit & slight oak taste trickle down her throat.
+When she pulled his leather motorcycle jacket and chaps out, she brought them to her face inhaling the soft muskiness mingled with the sweat of his manliness and the spiciness of his cologne :an insurmountable loneliness swept over her as she dropped them into the box.

 She wanted to rip his good for nothing self out of the pictures they shared together but instead she ran a finger over their image.
 They looked so happy, content, striking together.
 Jaegar's hair, raven black and iron-board straight, was worn tied back intensifying his penetrating brown eyes.
 With a thud, the picture was dropped into the box which she then taped and dragged down stairs.
 She had half a mind to smash the Fender guitar; she was crazy with anger but not insane, after all.